Energy release rate (fracture mechanics): Definition

-The first integral is over the surface $S_t$ of the material, and the second over its volume $V$.
+The first integral is over the surface $S_t$ of the material, and the second is over its volume $V$.

 The figure on the right shows the plot of an external force $P$ vs. the load-point displacement $q$, in which the area under the curve is the strain energy.
 The white area between the curve and the $P$-axis is referred to as the complementary energy.
 In the case of a linearly-elastic material, $P(q)$ is a straight line and the strain energy is equal to the complementary energy.